adobe/bin2c/readme.md

 bin2c can be used to embed binary & text files inside C binaries.

-It works by formatting the contents of the file in such a way that they can be used inside a C89 compliant C string (albeit one that is over the C90 maximumg string length of 509 bytes).
+It works by formatting the contents of the file in such a way that they can be used inside a C89 compliant C string (albeit one that may be over the C90 maximumg string length of 509 bytes).

+This method of embedding binary data is highly portable and very fast (although not as fast as using the linker to generate an object file directly).
+It is fast enough to process even excessively large files (hundreds of MB) in two or three seconds.

 ## Setup